 You will have to identify the Key Performance Indicators, or KPIs, that show how successful your business is currently and how successful it can be in the future.
 Once identified, you will then use the indicators to analyze and predict future income and expenses in a quantifiable financial report.

 The difficult part of KPIs is that every business has different performance indicators.
 For example, dentists can predict income by pointing to the number of patients scheduled each week or the number of patients pre-scheduled for the upcoming year.
 CERTIFIED FINANCIAL PLANNERS™, on the other hand, can look at the gross client assets they manage to determine their potential income.
-In a different industry, a general contractor can predict his future income, or performance, by how many signed contracts he has.
+In a different industry, a general contractor can predict his future income, or performance, by how many signed contracts they have.

 KPIs aren’t just important for tracking income.
 They identify upcoming expenses, growth pains, risks, rewards, and opportunities.
 Essentially, KPIs paint a picture of the strengths and weaknesses of your business.